Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Conclusions

 \subsection{Acknowledgement}

-We would like to thank Andreas Gustavsson for careful reading of the manuscript.
+We would like to thank the referee for very constructive suggestions and Andreas Gustavsson for careful reading of the manuscript.
 Sangnam Park was supported in part by Basic Science Research Program through National Research Foundation funded by the Ministry of Education (2018R1A6A1A06024977).
 Dongsu Bak was supported in part by NRF Grant 2020R1A2B5B01001473, and by Basic Science Research Program through National Research Foundation funded by the Ministry of Education (2018R1A6A1A06024977).
-Jae-Weon Lee was supported in part by NRF-2020R1F1A1061160.
+Jae-Weon Lee was supported by NRF-2020R1F1A1061160.
 Inkyu Park was supported by the 2021 Research Fund of the University of Seoul.
 This work was also supported by the UBAI computing resources at the University of Seoul.